 The medication against echinococcosis is not required for cats.

 6. Veterinary certificate or pet passport

-The animal must be accompanied by a veterinary certificate of Annex II: "Non-commercial movement of five or less dogs, cats or ferrets" issued by an official veterinarian or veterinarian approved by the competent authority in the country of origin (non-EU country).
+The animal must be accompanied by a veterinary certificate of Annex II: "Non-commercial movement of five or less dogs, cats or ferrets" issued by an official veterinarian in the country of origin (non-EU country).
 The certificate details the animal’s identification, vaccination against rabies and, where necessary, serological examination and medication against echinococcosis.
 The certificate must be completed in Finnish, Swedish or English.
 The endorsement by the competent authority in the country of origin is needed, if the veterinarian is not approved by the competent authority.

 For pets imported from the United States, we kindly ask you to refer to the guidelines on the right side links.

 The original vaccination certificates (or certified copies of these) must be attached to the veterinary certificate.
 The original documents must also contain details of the animal’s identification tagging.

 If the pet is originally from an EU country and is accompanied by an EU-pet passport with the entries required for importation (parts I-IV and if necessary VII), the pet passport replaces the veterinary certificate, in case the animal has not been rabies-vaccinated in the third country.
 If a booster vaccination has been given in a non-EU-country, the animal needs a separate health certificate (Annex I), because a non-EU-veterinarian is not allowed to mark any vaccinations in the EU-pet passport.